-If you have any questions about our privacy practices, please call the Presbyterian Customer Service Center ().
-You may also refer to our website, www.phs.org, for helpful information such as the provider directory, claims status and eligibility status.
-The website also includes information such as member rights and responsibilities and our official Joint Notice of Privacy Practices.
+If you have any questions about our privacy practices, please call the Presbyterian Customer Service Center (☎و).
+You may also refer to our website, www.phs.org, for our official Joint Notice of Privacy Practices.

 Advance Directives and Decisions (choices) About Your Healthcare